How much does Figure 1 cost?

-Figure 1 is now available in almost 100 countries.
+Figure 1 is now available in more than 100 countries.
 If it is not currently available where you live, rest assured, it will be soon.

 What about privacy requirements?
 How does Figure 1 protect patient privacy?

 We know that patient privacy is a priority for healthcare professionals, and we have designed Figure 1 with that firmly in mind.
 We take patient privacy extremely seriously, and we have worked hard to provide a tool that reflects that.

 In your Figure 1 profile, you may identify your name, workplace, and other information about yourself.
 However, you must remove identifying details related to patients from any case you post.
 (For example: faces and tattoos.
 Click here for more information.)
 In fact, we supply a number of easy, intuitive in-app tools to allow users to remove them.
 Our automatic face-blocking feature detects faces and blocks them, and our manual block feature allows you to quickly and easily block anything else that might identify a patient.

 Once an image is uploaded, our medical officer and team of moderators performs a review of each image to verify that all identifying information has been properly removed from it before it is shown on Figure 1.
 However, if a user thinks that an image, comment, or description on Figure 1 may identify a patient (or supplies information that risks identifying the patient), they can flag the image, and it will be immediately removed until our medical officer reviews it.
 Should an image be deemed to potentially identify a patient, Figure 1 will immediately and securely destroy it, and we will alert the user who uploaded the image accordingly.